 Most practitioners don't see pregnant women until they are eight weeks along, so you may need to wait a few weeks before actually seeing your health care provider.
 However, if you have had a high-risk pregnancy or a history of problems in giving birth, you should see a health care provider sooner than that.

 At this early stage in the pregnancy, there typically won't be any major outward changes in your body, though your basal body temperature — your temperature first thing in the morning — will be higher than usual.
 You may experience some mild uterine cramping.
 Some women will notice a small amount of spotting or vaginal bleeding, caused by the fertilized egg attaching to the uterine lining, according to the Mayo Clinic.
-This is called implantation bleeding, and light bleeding or spotting is normal.
+This is called implantation bleeding, and light bleeding and spotting is normal.

 A woman may experience some pregnancy symptoms at this point, including fatigue and exhaustion, which may be linked to rising levels of the hormone progesterone during the first trimester, according to the Mayo Clinic.
 Rising hormone levels can also increase the blood flow to your breasts, causing them to feel tender and sore during early pregnancy.
 In addition, elevated hormone levels can increase blood flow to your pelvic region, causing the need to urinate more frequently.